 Never connect a 1394 cable to the USB connectors.
 Doing so will damage the motherboard!

 If your chassis supports front panel USB ports, you can attach a front panel USB cable to these connectors.
-Connect the USB cable to ASUS Q-Connector (USB, blue) first, and then install the Q-Connector (USB) to the USB connector onboard.

 The USB module cable is purchased separately.